BabylonJS/Documentation/content/resources/Manual/ShaderIntro.md

 and turns it into vertex data including positions, colors and normals.

-The BabylonJS Engine creates the shader code for this data and is passed to the GPU.
+TheBabylon.js Engine creates the shader code for this data and is passed to the GPU.

 ### Custom